OsiriX-Foundation/karnak-documentation/docs/userguide/userguide_kheops.md

 This function will retrieve the `tag` value of the DICOM and checks if the `value` given appear in the tag value.

-The following example will checks if the patient's name contains "os".
+The following example will checks if the study description contains "st222".

 ```
-tagValueContains(#Tag.PatientName, "os");
+tagValueContains(#Tag.StudyDescription, "st222");
-tagValueContains("0010,0010", "os");
+tagValueContains("0008,1030", "st222");
 ```

 ---

-`tagValueBeginWith(int tag, String value)` or `tagValueBeginWith(String tag, String value)`
+`tagValueBeginsWith(int tag, String value)` or `tagValueBeginsWith(String tag, String value)`

 This function will retrieve the `tag`value of the DICOM and checks if the `tag` value begins with the `value`

-The following example will checks if the patient's name begins with "jo".
+The following example will checks if the study description begins with "755523".

 ```
-tagValueContains(#Tag.PatientName, "jo");
+tagValueBeginsWith(#Tag.StudyDescription, "755523");
-tagValueContains("0010,0010", "jo");
+tagValueBeginsWith("0008,1030", "755523");
 ```

 ---

-`tagValueEndWith(int tag, String value)` or `tagValueEndWith(String tag, String value)`
+`tagValueEndsWith(int tag, String value)` or `tagValueEndsWith(String tag, String value)`

 This function will retrieve the `tag`value of the DICOM and checks if the `tag` value ends with the `value`

-The following example will checks if the patient's name ends with "se".
+The following example will checks if the study description ends with "GE".

 ```
-tagValueContains(#Tag.PatientName, "se");
+tagValueEndsWith(#Tag.StudyDescription, "GE");
-tagValueContains("0010,0010", "se");
+tagValueEndsWith("0008,1030", "GE");
 ```

 ---